plone/volto/README.md

 ## Documentation

-You can find the latest (in-progress) documentation in [https://6.dev-docs.plone.org/](https://6.dev-docs.plone.org/volto/index.html)
+You can find the latest documentation in [https://6.docs.plone.org/](https://6.docs.plone.org/volto/index.html)

 ## Training